hnarayanan/harishnarayanan.org/content/writing/kubernetes-django.md

 the next, we'll move from the existing orange version of the application to another version that's maroon.

-First we scale down the orange version to just one:
+First we scale down the orange version to just one copy:

 ````
 kubectl scale rc app-orange --replicas=1